-(Blue 3/4-sleeve leotard, white alignment belt, pink slippers.)
+(Blue 3/4-sleeve leotard, white alignment belt, pink seamed tights, pink slippers.)
 Expansion and refinement of Level 1 curriculum with increasingly strict attention and detail paid to discipline of movements, muscle coordination, timing, musicality, and control.
 Repetition of former exercises while further stressing the development of strength in the legs, feet, and demi-pointe positions.
 Port de bras is given specific attention and students begin to more accurately coordinate the body to effectively demonstrate advanced-beginning épaulement.
 Increasingly challenging combinations and "brain teasers" are introduced and Bluebirds are expected to break down movements into their finest elementary details, as well as to build back up with precision.
 As with all other levels, there are two Parent Observation Days, and by the end of this year, the Bluebirds are officially little dancers in the making.
 They're much more confident in their connective steps, adagio and allégro.
 Artistry is truly beginning to show!

 Two 90-minute group lessons per week, and one private.

-Level 3: Firebirds (Red 3/4-sleeve leotard, black alignment belt, ribbons sewn on slippers.)
+Level 3: Firebirds (Red 3/4-sleeve leotard, pink alignment belt, pink seamed tights, ribbons sewn on slippers.)
 Expansion of Level 1 and Level 2 curriculum with the expectation that students can easily understand, process, and perform exercises on command with accuracy.
 This level also begins working in center on demi-pointe.
 Concepts of en tournant, tours, and pirouettes begin.
 Strength, speed, and accuracy are hallmarks of this year.
 Artistry and flexibility are much more pronounced and Firebirds are well on their way in their early pre-professional careers upon earning their Firebird graduation certificates on the final Parent Observation Day.